Will Pan: Relationships

 On 27 July 2020, Pan revealed in an instagram post that he is married.
 Appledaily reported that Pan's wife is a China Eastern Airlines air stewardess from Shanghai who is thirteen years younger than Pan.
 Two days after his marriage announcement, Pan posted a legal warning on his work studio's weibo demanding an apology from netizens who insinuated that his wife Luna has had illicit dealings with the privileged class in China and that she had lied about her age (online users claimed that she was born in 1989 or 1991 instead of 1994).
 It was noted that this is the first time Pan has ever released a lawyer's letter in his entire career.

 In March 2021, it was reported that Pan and his wife have a daughter who was born in August 2020.

+Pan and his wife had their wedding ceremony at Alila Villas Uluwatu in Bali, Indonesia on 29 November 2023.
+Celebrities who attended the wedding included Rainie Yang, Li Ronghao, Michelle Chen, Shin, Wang Leehom, and Laurinda Ho.

 Basketball

 Pan has been an avid basketball fan since his early youth.
 He was the captain of his high school's basketball team and a well-known figure in school for his outstanding performance in the sport.
 He was awarded MVP in high school and it won him an athletic scholarship to further his studies in the United States.
 Though he did not take up the offer, he continued playing basketball during his university days and till today.
 Some of his songs were inspired by his passion for basketball, notably 「誰是 MVP」 (Who's MVP), 「決戰鬥室」 (Battle Room), 「一指神功」 (Android), 「背水一戰」 (Never Lose) and 「光榮」 (Glory).